Resources for Secondary Schools

 The resources can contribute towards key aspects of the national curriculum, enabling pupils to gain knowledge and understanding linked to PSHE & Citizenship.
 They can also support work towards British Values, SMSC and Personal Development, behaviour and welfare, when embedded within a spiral curriculum or as part of an enrichment day.

 The resources are currently available in English and Welsh, and you can download previews of the resources.
-Key Stage Three and Four in Irish Gaelic will be launching in Spring 2017 - pre-order your copy now!
+Key Stage Three is also in Irish language, with KS4 available in Spring 2017 - pre-order your copy now!

 Hold an assembly on dementia